arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/tutorials/smart-garden-project/smart-garden-project.md

 Once you see the values changing, we know that the connection is successful, and we can monitor and interact with our device.

-***In this dashboard, we replaced some of the widgets with more nicer representations, like gauges and percentage.***
+***In this dashboard, we replaced some of the widgets with nicer representations, like gauges and percentage.***

 ## Final Setup